 These lower prices improve affordability and access to new treatments for seriously ill patients.

 Biosimilar medicines are tested in Australia.
 They are checked for safety and to confirm they provide the same health outcomes as the reference biological medicine.

 Biosimilar medicines have been used for over 10 years.
 They are now used in over 60 countries.
 Lower costs and increased access to medicines has been demonstrated internationally.
 This shows promise for Australia.

-A table of biological medicines currently listed on the Pharmaceutical Benefits Schedule (PBS) can be found under the browse tab on the PBS website.
+Biological medicines currently listed on the Pharmaceutical Benefits Schedule (PBS) can be found on the PBS website.